csci430-os/assg04/README.md

 **Objectives**

 - Implement a clock paging scheme by hand within a paging system simulator framework.
-- Look at use of C++ virtual classes and virtual class functions for defining an interface/API
+- Review use of C++ virtual classes and virtual class functions for defining an interface/API
 - Better understand how paging systems work, and in particular what information is needed to be tracked to make page replacement decisions.